Rights of Employees

 If you believe you have been the victim of this tort, or would like us to help you void a situation from getting to that point, then please feel free to contact us to schedule an initial consultation with one of our attorneys.
 Our telephone number is (201) 777-2250.
 We offer consultations in person, over the telephone and by Zoom.

-Often, individuals who have tortious interference claims may have other legal claims, such as defamation or false light.
+Often, individuals who have tortious interference claims also have other legal claims, such as claims for defamation or false light.
 Information about those claims is available on our defamation and false light page.